TakumiOtagaki/PseudoknotVisualizer/README.md

 Using this option, you can avoid the error around the non-ordinary sequence index.

-## 0530 update
+#### 20250530 update
  - Fixed an issue where, for certain entries (e.g., 1ehz), some base pairs detected by RNAView were not being colored.

+#### 20250716 update
+ - DSSR に対応中...

 # License
 This software is released under the MIT License.